Tim O'Leary

-Timothy "Tinhead" O'Leary is a fictional character from the British Channel 4 soap opera Brookside, played by Philip Olivier.
+Tim "Tinhead" O'Leary is a fictional character from the British Channel 4 soap opera Brookside, played by Philip Olivier.
 The character debuted on-screen during the episode broadcast on 22 May 1996.
 Tim remained on-screen until the final episode of the series in 2003.
 Tim subsequently appeared in a video spin-off, Brookside: Unfinished Business.
+Olivier returned as Tim in a 2025 Brookside and Hollyoaks crossover episode as part of latter series’ 30th Anniversary.

+In 2025, as part of the celebration of the 30th anniversary of Hollyoaks O'Leary reprised the role of Tinhead in a special Brookside crossover, which also featured Mick Johnson, Sinbad, Bobby, Shelia and Barry Grant, Nikki Shadwick and Billy Corkhill.
+The episode revealed that Donny of Hollyoaks, was indeed Mick Johnson.
+The episode also gave several nods to Brookside's history and Phil Redmond, who created both soaps, had a cameo.